NewMountain/svart-dns/README.md

 ## Name

-Svart means black in Swedish and comes from an Album from The Haunted - brutal and uncompromising, just like our approach to blocking unwanted DNS requests. 🤘
+Svart means black in Swedish and comes from an Album by The Haunted - brutal and uncompromising, just like our approach to blocking unwanted DNS requests. 🤘